 - Medicare premiums are higher if you lose all Social Security benefits.

 Windfall Elimination Provision (WEP)

-If you have had two jobs: one in which you paid Social Security taxes and therefore earned your own Social Security credits and a public sector job in which you did not pay Social Security taxes (referred to as “non-covered” public employment), you are penalized by the Windfall Elimination Provision (WEP), and may lose up to 60% of your earned Social Security retirement
+If you have had two jobs: one in which you paid Social Security taxes and therefore earned your own Social Security credits and a public sector job in which you did not pay Social Security taxes (referred to as “non-covered” public employment), you are penalized by the Windfall Elimination Provision (WEP), and may lose an amount up to 50% of your earned Social Security retirement benefits.

 Both the GPO/WEP are based on faulty assumptions.
 The offsets were based on a decision to treat pensions from certain public positions as if they were the same as Social Security benefits, despite the fact that these “non-covered” state and local positions have nothing to do with Social Security.

 - Error #1.
 These pensions were earned separately and differently from Social Security, yet they are used to reduce the amount of Social Security benefits that a worker receives during retirement.
 When participation is required by both Social Security and also State and local pensions, the public pension is earned and collected separately.
 Therefore, it should have no effect on Social Security benefits earned elsewhere.

 - Error #2.
 Social Security and public agency pension benefits are treated differently by Federal tax law.
 While federal income tax is collected on public agency pensions, Social Security benefits are sheltered, often completely, from this tax.
 State community property laws may treat them differently, also.
 Due to these two differences, a public pension should not be used to offset the amount of Social Security earned.

 Loss in earned benefits is severe, often resulting in substantial lifestyle reductions and even poverty, for formerly productive working citizens of middle/low class.

 - GPO: 71% percent of those affected by GPO lose their entire spousal or survivor benefits.